 Example: Verify Apps changed from off to on by user on Nexus 6P.

-|Failed screen unlock attempts||
+|Failed password attempts||

 The number of failed attempts by a user to unlock a device.